 Crucial to success in academic surgery is the understanding of new scientific information about techniques and technologies unique to surgery and the multidisciplinary environment in which it exists.
 It is critical that trainees acquire the skills in experimental design, execution and evaluation of research.
 The goal of the research experience is to engage in biomedical research at the highest level under the leadership of the Program Director/Vice Chair of Education Dr. Thomas Fahey III, and Vice Chair of Research Dr. Todd Evans.

-All surgical residents are highly encouraged to spend two years as a research fellow working with an established investigator.
-Occasionally a resident who enters the program with prior comparable research experience will go straight through.
+All surgical residents should expect to spend two years as a research fellow working with an established investigator.
 Research can be conducted in a variety of settings from basic science to translational investigations, or clinical outcomes-based research.
 The General Surgery program focuses on helping residents pursue research opportunities that align with their interests and foster academic growth.

 Resident research progress is presented and assessed at bi-weekly at research conferences providing additional input from fellow research residents and faculty.
 At the end of the year, a NYP Resident Research Symposium is held where selected residents have an opportunity to present their projects to the whole NYP community.